-Khao Kheow Open Zoo – world’s largest zoological park – has almost 8000 animals and close to 300 species.
+Khao Kheow Open Zoo – The world’s largest zoological park – has almost 8000 animals and close to 300 species.
 The animals are kept in enclosures that look exactly like their natural habitat.

-Located in Pattaya’s outskirts, Sriracha Tiger Zoo boasts of 200 Bengal tigers and over 10,000 crocodiles.
+Located in Pattaya’s outskirts, Sriracha Tiger Zoo boasts 200 Bengal tigers and over 10,000 crocodiles.
 The Elephant Village is another major tourist attraction where one can see, play, and wash the elephants.
 Underwater World Marine Park is also an incredible destination.
-Dive with sharks and feeding the fish are some of the top things to do in Pattaya.
+Diving with sharks and feeding the fish are some of the top things to do in Pattaya.

 - Khao Kheow Open Zoo: 8:00 am – 6:00 pm

 - Sriracha Tiger Zoo: 8.00 am – 6.00 pm

 - Elephant Village: 8:30 am – 6 pm